 The student shall discuss the grade with the instructor and/or course leader for clarification as to how the coursework was evaluated and discuss the situation with the academic advisor.
 If the student still has concerns about the evaluation, the student shall make an appointment with the Program Director.
-The student may obtain a copy of the appeal procedure from the Associate Dean for Academic Affairs.
+The student may obtain a copy of the appeal procedure from the Vice President for Academic Affairs or designee.